 By law, employers can be held vicariously liable for certain acts of their employees.
-This means even where the employer has itself technically done no wrong, it can still be found responsible for employees’ actions and made to financially compensate the victim of the wrongdoing.
+This means that even where the employer itself has technically done no wrong, it can still be found responsible for employees’ actions and required to financially compensate the victim of the wrongdoing.

-The rationale behind the employer vicarious liability rules is to provide victims of wrongdoing with an adequate remedy, since the employer is more likely to have the means to adequately compensate the victim, provided there is sufficient connection between the wrong committed and the employment relationship in question.
+The rationale behind the rules of employer vicarious liability is to provide victims of wrongdoing with an adequate remedy, recognising that the employer is often better positioned to compensate the victim, provided there is sufficient connection between the wrong committed and the employment relationship in question.

-For employers then, vicarious liability presents a considerable area of risk requiring proactive measures and management.
-In this guide, we examine the law on employers’ vicarious liability and the steps to take to minimise legal risk.
+For employers, vicarious liability presents a significant area of risk requiring proactive measures and management.
+This guide examines the law on employers’ vicarious liability and the steps to minimise legal risk.

 What is employer vicarious liability?

-Based on the common law doctrine of agency, vicarious liability is a phrase used to explain the legal responsibility that one party may hold for the harmful actions of another, even if they’re not the party that directly caused the harm.
-One of the most common scenarios in which vicarious liability comes into play is in the context of the employer-employee relationship.
+Based on the common law doctrine of agency, vicarious liability is a phrase used to describe the legal responsibility that one party may hold for the harmful actions of another, even if they did not directly cause the harm.
+A typical scenario involves the employer-employee relationship.

-‘Employer vicarious liability’ is essentially where an employer is held liable for the wrongful acts or unlawful conduct of an employee, or by someone whose role is akin to that of an employee, even where the employer has done no wrong itself.
-This is because anything done by another person in the ordinary course of their employment can be treated as also done by the employer, or where there is a sufficient connection between the wrong committed and the employee’s job role such as to make it fair to hold the employer vicariously liable.
+‘Employer vicarious liability’ occurs when an employer is held liable for the wrongful acts or unlawful conduct of an employee, or by someone whose role is akin to that of an employee, even when the employer has done no wrong itself.
+This is because actions taken by someone in the ordinary course of their employment can be treated as actions of the employer if there is a sufficient connection between the wrong committed and the individual’s job role.

-An employer may therefore be liable for the negligence or breach of statutory duty of its employees, workers or even contractors where harm is caused to a third party.
+An employer may therefore be liable for the negligence or breach of statutory duty by its employees, workers, or even contractors, where harm is caused to a third party.
 The third party can then pursue a claim against the employer for the loss suffered.
-The employer can also be liable for, amongst other things, breach of copyright, or breach of trust and confidentiality.
+Liability can extend to breaches of copyright, trust, or confidentiality, as well as physical harm.

 What is the difference between full and vicarious liability?